fastoch/Networking/Cisco_IOS.md

 The default length for the key is 512 bits.
 It is recommended to use 2048 bits nowadays.
 NIST deems RSA 2048 sufficient until 2030, balancing security strength and computational efficiency.

-By default the SSH version might be 1.99.
-If so, turn it up to SSH version 2:
+Check the SSH version and turn it up to version 2 if needed:
+`show ip ssh`
 `ip ssh version 2`

+Then, let's configure the login banner (with # as the delimiter):
+`banner login #`
+`Authorise logins only!
+Intruders, stay out!!!`
+@23min

 ---